Amlodipine/valsartan/hydrochlorothiazide (By mouth)

 Amlodipine Besylate (am-LOE-di-peen BES-i-late), Hydrochlorothiazide (hye-droe-klor-oh-THYE-a-zide), Valsartan (val-SAR-tan)

 Treats high blood pressure.
-A lower blood pressure can reduce the risk of stroke and heart attack.
-This medicine contains a calcium channel blocker (CCB), an angiotensin receptor blocker (ARB), and a thiazide diuretic (water pill).
+This medicine contains a calcium channel blocker (CCB), an angiotensin receptor blocker (ARB), and a diuretic (water pill).

 When This Medicine Should Not Be Used

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.